RyanMcG/incise/README.md

     Parsers are good for generating ouput files from input files.
     That sounds really vague, but that's because it could be used for many things.
     The most common usecase is generating HTML from an input file.
-    For instance, there is a markdown parser which takes a markdown input file and generates and html file as a result.
+    For instance, there is a markdown parser which takes a markdown input file and generates an html file as a result.

 2. A transformer: `incise.transformers.impl.*`

-    Transformers are just functions that take a parse and return a parse (typically after making some change to it).
+    Transformers are just functions that take a Parse and return a Parse (typically after making some change to it).
     They are an entirely optional feature that some parsers use when generating content (like adding layouts to HTML content).
-    Transformers may be specified project wide via `parse-defaults` or per parse.
+    Transformers may be specified project wide via `:parse-defaults` or per file being parsed.

 3. A once fixture: `incise.once.fixtures.impl.*`